anthonylangsworth/OrderBot/doc/Development.md

 Key points:
 1. `EddnMessageHostedService` is started from Program.cs and runs for the liftetime of the container.
 2. `Caches` includes various classes that inherit from `MessageProcessorCache`.
 Singleton objects instantiated from these cache classes minimize database access when processing and eliminating messages.
-There is currently no cache invalidation mechanism but the cache durations are short: five minutes.
-    1. `TodoListMessageProcessor` uses `SupportedMinorFactionsCache` and `GoalSystemsCache`.
+    1. `TodoListMessageProcessor` uses `SupportedMinorFactionsCache` and `GoalStarSystemsCache`.
     2. `CarrierMovementMessageProcessor` uses `StarSystemToDiscordGuildCache`, `IgnoredCarriersCache` and `CarrierMovementChannelCache`.
 4. Technically, the `TextChannelWriter` is a `TextWriter` created via a `TextChannelWritterFactory`.
 This is used to write to carrier movement channel(s).
 5. Database or ORM classes, such as `OrderbotDbContext` are omitted for clarity.

+Regarding `Caches`, there is currently no cache invalidation mechanism but the cache durations are short: five minutes.
+An unfinished invalidation pattern is in `MessageProcessorCacheInvalidator`.

 ## References
 1. Using Docker with .Net Core: https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/docker/visual-studio-tools-for-docker?view=aspnetcore-6.0